brodycj/create-react-native-module/README.md

 ## SOME KNOWN ISSUES

 - CLI does not show the correct path of the generated library module
-- not all documented options work as documented
-- not all options are documented

 ## Behavior not tested or supported